-Victims who have been groomed and sexually abused are often asked how they were amiss to the evil unfolding around them.
+Victims who have been groomed and sexually abused by a sociopath are often asked how they were amiss to the evil unfolding around them.
 Victims wonder the same thing.
 When I got away from an abusive therapist years ago, I struggled with questions like: How did I not see this coming?
 Or did I see it coming and simply didn’t know what to do with the information?

 That second question is key.
 I didn’t know what to do with the information I was receiving.
 Nothing was wrong with my intuition or my gut feelings.
 My intuition was spot on, in fact, informing me every time something seemed off.

 When the doctor removed his shoes at the beginning of one of my therapy sessions, it panicked me and I questioned it at length until I landed upon an acceptable explanation.

 When the doctor joked about bringing my tea in a heart mug for Valentine’s Day?
 It freaked me out.
 And did it make me extremely uncomfortable that someone I revered as a father figure was acting flirtatious?
 Of course, but I wasn’t able to process it, to make sense of it.
 Surely, I was overreacting.